RJCyber1/CTF-writeups/defcamp-ctf/catch-me-if-you-can/Solution.md

 **Last Words:**

-This challenge relates to a real-life application problem of investigating an Android application.
-Sometimes, there are hidden messages being sent (suspicious activity), and sometimes there can be malicious content in an app.
-We should always be alert and constantly should look out for malware.
-Thank you so much Volf for this amazing, fun, and educational challenge.
+This challenge relates to a real-life application problem of investigating an Android mobile application.
+Sometimes, there can be attack vectors or malicious content in an app.
+We should always constantly should look out for common malware by doing our own due diligence by researching something we think can be malicious.
+Thank you to Volf for this fun and educational challenge.
 I absolutely loved the initiative and idea.